 Paris, Missouri was platted in 1831 and named after Paris, Kentucky; the hometown of one of the town settlers.
 A post office opened in 1841 and remains in operation today.
 Paris Male Academy and Union Covered Bridge were also constructed in the early years of Paris, MO and are featured on the National Register of Historic Places.
 Monroe County was also organized in 1831.
 Named for President James Monroe, the county was one of several along the Missouri River that was settled by migrants from the Upper South.
-Because of this it was amidst an area known as Little Dixie. <.p>

 There’s a lot to do in Monroe County with unique shopping, historic sites, golf courses, wineries and more.
 Outdoor enthusiasts will feel especially at home with attractions like the Salt River, Mark Twain Lake, Clarence Cannon Dam, Lewis & Clark Trail, Hunnewell Lake, Ray Behrens Recreation Area and Monroe City Lake.
-The Great Pumpkin Fall Festival in Paris offers all kinds of entertainment for the whole family.